Tai Chi, Qi Gong and Kung Fu are Healthy for the Blood

 can relax and balance its rhythm.
 This is relaxing for the entire body.

-Good Traditional Chinese Martial Arts are Healing
+Classical Chinese Martial Arts are Healing

 Many sports and martial arts use sudden jerking, percussive, or shaking movements and tension.
 This can lead to injuries and damage to not only the muscles, tendons, bones and joints but also the blood vessels and nerves.
 For actual competition or self defense sudden movements may be necessary for victory.
 However, it is not the wisest plan to constantly subject your body to such stress.
 I have practiced martial arts for over thirty years and observed many outstanding older masters of various styles.